-The back cover is equipped with a pressure relief valve (not shown) to provide additional safety for the pump and operator (refer to Liquid Temperature and Overheating in OPERATION).
+The inspection cover assembly (13) is equipped with a pressure relief valve (not shown) to provide additional safety for the pump and operator (refer to Liquid Temperature and Overheating in OP-ERATION).

 It is recommended that the pressure relief valve assembly be replaced at each overhaul, or any time the pump overheats and activates the valve.
 Never replace this valve with a substitute which has not been specified or provided by the Gorman-Rupp Company.